-Cybersecurity experts from all over the world agree that using reputable password managers is one of the best ways to prevent identity and access management issues.
+One may ask herself why does she need a password manager.
+However, cybersecurity experts unanimously agree that using password managers is the best way to prevent identity and access management issues.

-One of the leading reasons why passwords alone do not offer much security is that most people either use repetitive passwords or do not change passwords regularly.
+One of the leading reasons why passwords alone do not offer much security is that most people use repetitive passwords.
+Additionally, they do not change passwords regularly.
 Moreover, people find it difficult to remember long passwords, so they choose weak passwords and unintentionally make the work easier for hackers.

-So, without further ado, let’s have a look at password manager benefits.
+So, without further ado, let’s have a look at the benefits.

 Password Manager Benefits

 By using a password manager, you can easily keep your personal and private information safe.
-As the password vault in the password manager stores your password and other information securely, you can have the ease of mind knowing that malicious users or bots cannot crack your passwords.
+The password vault in the password manager stores your password and other information securely.
+Thus, you can have the ease of mind knowing that malicious users or bots cannot crack your passwords.

 You Won’t Be Forgetting Passwords Anymore

 A password manager can store unlimited numbers of passwords in a single account.
 All you need to do is remember only one password: the Master Password.
 People tend to use repetitive or weak passwords because they don’t want to remember a password for each website.
 So, they just take the easier route and use similar passwords for all websites.
 With a Master Password, you don’t need a good memory, and there won’t be any need to remember long passwords from different websites.